Livestock dehorning: Procedure

 At the same time, research shows that calves who have been disbudded stay less active and suckle more often than the intact controls for at least three weeks after the procedure.
 This is likely due to their attempts to avoid disturbing partially healed wounds and to relieve discomfort, respectively.
 It suggests that painkiller medication may need to be administered for a much longer period after the procedure, rather than just right before it.

+If a disbudding is performed poorly, "scurs" may grow, misshapen stub horns that are generally more dangerous than regular horns if allowed to grow.
+These generally require monitoring and another round of cauterization if detected early, or dehorning if not detected rapidly.

 Restraint methods

 The animal to be dehorned is usually restrained, often with a dehorning table, or sedated.
 This ensures that the dehorning procedure can be done safely and properly.
 Young calves are run through a head gate (similar to a cattle crush) or haltered.
 Calves more than a few months old are held in a head gate and their head restrained with a dehorning table or chin bar.
 Smaller animals like sheep and goats may be restrained by hand or with use of halters.